 The expansion of postsecondary opportunities for older adults is particularly crucial for meeting future workforce demands.
 Figure 4 depicts the proportion of older adults enrolled in postsecondary education.
-In South Dakota, the proportion of older residents enrolled in college increased slightly between 2001 and 2009.
-South Dakota's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (7 percent) approximates the national average.
+In North Dakota, the proportion of older residents enrolled in college increased between 1991 and 2009.
+North Dakota's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (7 percent) approximates the national average.